LazerCube/LazerCube.github.io/projects/_posts/2019-09-01-readyabout.markdown

 - Unwillingness to invest both time and money to achieve
 - Limitations with their current WordPress sites

-So I decided to create ReadyAbout.com, A invite only service that allows members to advertise their boats to a larger audience while providing them tangible metrics that will help them improve their business and gain information on the broader health and opportunities available in the industry in real-time.
+So I decided to create ReadyAbout.co.uk, A invite only service that allows members to advertise their boats to a larger audience while providing them tangible metrics that will help them improve their business and gain information on the broader health and opportunities available in the industry in real-time.

-## Difficulties And Solutions (WIP)
+## Difficulties And Solutions

 ### Time Management and MVP